-In this interview, we spoke with Boris Greber and Thomas Marx, who are both from RheinCell Therapeutics (Langenfeld, Germany), about using induced pluripotent stem cells (iPSCs) as starting materials for cellular therapies, including the concept behind a universal platform for iPSC-based therapies.
+In this interview, we spoke with Boris Greber and Thomas Marx, who are both from RheinCell Therapeutics (Langenfeld, Germany), now part of Catalent Cell & Gene Therapy (Dusseldorf, Germany), about using induced pluripotent stem cells (iPSCs) as starting materials for cellular therapies, including the concept behind a universal platform for iPSC-based therapies.

 Greber has been with RheinCell Therapeutics since 2018 and has supervised the scientific and hiPSC production activities at the company.
 He has 15 years of experience working with iPSCs in both basic and applied research.
 Marx joined RheinCell Therapeutics 1 year after Boris to head up commercial activities, including business development and partner management.
 Before this, he worked for over two decades in various leadership roles at vendors for products, technologies and services for the development and commercialization of biopharmaceutical products and vaccines.

 This interview is part of the RegMedNet In Focus on cellular starting materials for cell therapies.
 Discover expert opinions on this, including features of iPSCs as starting materials, now.

 Visit the feature